- Common Name(s):

 Leaves: Fall Bloom: Early Spring Fruit/Seed/Nut: Fall

 Wildlife Value: The Scaret oak is a host plant for the Banded Hairstread, Edward's Hairstreak, Grey Hairstreak, White-M Hairstreak, Horace's Duskywing, and Juvenal's Duskywing butterflies.
 Acorns are eaten by woodpeckers, blue jays, small mammals, wild turkey, white-tailed deer and black bear.
+It is resistant to damage by deer.

 Insects, Diseases, or Other Plant Problems: Leaf spots, anthracnose, canker, mildew, rust, wilts, rots, galls and numerous insect problems have been reported.
 However, this tree is long-living, durable and considered to be a low-maintenance tree to grow.